High Probability Complexity Bounds of Trust-Region Stochastic Sequential Quadratic Programming with Heavy-Tailed Noise

 \section{Abstract}

 In this paper, we consider nonlinear optimization problems with a stochastic objective and deterministic equality constraints.
 We propose a Trust-Region Stochastic Sequential Quadratic Programming (TR-SSQP) method and establish its high-probability iteration complexity bounds for identifying \textit{first- and second-order} $\epsilon$-stationary points.
-In our algorithm, we assume that exact objective values, gradients, and Hessians are not directly accessible but can be estimated~via~\mbox{zeroth-,}~\mbox{first-,}~and~second-order probabilistic oracles.
-Compared to existing complexity studies of SSQP methods that rely~on~a zeroth-order oracle with sub-exponential tail noise (i.e., light-tailed) and focus mostly on \mbox{first-order} stationarity, our analysis accommodates irreducible and heavy-tailed noise in the zeroth-order oracle and significantly extends the analysis to second-order stationarity.
-We show that under~heavy-tailed noise conditions, our SSQP method achieves the same high-probability first-order iteration complexity bounds as in the light-tailed noise setting, while further exhibiting~promising second-order iteration complexity bounds.
-Specifically, the method identifies a first-order $\epsilon$-stationary~point in $\mathcal{O}(\epsilon^{-2})$ iterations and a second-order $\epsilon$-stationary~point in $\mathcal{O}(\epsilon^{-3})$ iterations with high probability, provided that $\epsilon$ is lower bounded by a constant determined by the irreducible noise level in estimation.
-We validate our theoretical findings and evaluate the practical performance of our method on CUTEst benchmark test set.
+In our algorithm, we assume that exact objective values, gradients, and Hessians are not directly accessible but can be estimated via zeroth-, first-, and second-order probabilistic oracles.
+Compared to existing complexity studies of SSQP methods that rely on a zeroth-order oracle with sub-exponential tail noise (i.e., light-tailed) and focus mostly on first-order stationarity, our analysis accommodates biased (also referred to as irreducible in the literature) and heavy-tailed noise in the zeroth-order oracle, and significantly extends the analysis to second-order stationarity.
+We show that under heavy-tailed noise conditions, our SSQP method achieves the same high-probability first-order iteration complexity bounds as in the light-tailed noise setting, while further exhibiting promising second-order iteration complexity bounds.
+Specifically, the method identifies a first-order $\epsilon$-stationary point in $\mathcal{O}(\epsilon^{-2})$ iterations and a second-order $\epsilon$-stationary point in $\mathcal{O}(\epsilon^{-3})$ iterations with high probability, provided that $\epsilon$ is lower bounded by a constant determined by the bias magnitude (i.e., the irreducible noise) in the estimation.
+We validate our theoretical findings and evaluate practical performance of our method on CUTEst benchmark test set.